 From there, its a case of selecting what you want to display, and how you want it to display (there are up to 8 pages of items, with 8 results showing and you can make it cycle, or stay on one screen, or just display one or two readings if you like).
 You can set alarms for when readings get too high, and do a whole heap of things that I’ve not yet explored.

 The Ultra gauge has been in the corner of my door/dash now for nearly a year, and has performed flawlessly.
-I’ve used it once to clear a code that was caused by installing a brake controller, a code in Karratha from faulty trailer wiring and after the battery was disconnected, and I use it HUGELY while driving to monitor the coolant temperature, automatic transmission temperature, engine load, battery voltage, boost and intake temperature.
+I’ve used it a couple of times to clear a code that was caused by installing a brake controller, a code in Karratha from faulty trailer wiring and after the battery was disconnected, and I use it HUGELY while driving to monitor the coolant temperature, automatic transmission temperature, engine load, battery voltage, boost and intake temperature.

 I would never be without this sort of gauge again, and it beats having a heap of different gauges spread all over the car in the cruiser that had to be constantly monitored.
 I don’t even have to look at this if I don’t want to – the alarms will go off if something is wrong and I can just relax, and concentrate on driving along.

 The windscreen mount has fallen off a few times a year, but only in really hot/cold weather.
 Pretty good, when you consider the amount of nasty 4WD tracks, corrugations and weather that the Dmax has been through.
 It takes 2 seconds to put back on, and isn’t really an issue.
 It really is a good bit of kit, and if you bend the arm to make the gauge sit on the dash it gives it a lot of support on the vibrations.

 With this in mind, I’d highly recommend an Ultragauge; they are fantastic in every way that I’ve found!